mlops-labs-team1/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/src/infra/prov/README.md

 1. Remove `google_sql_user` and `google_sql_database` from Terraform state control.
 There is a dependency between database instance, database and sql user.
 You can't destroy the user or database meanwhile the Database instance exists.
-At the same time, when you destroy the Database instance, it cascades to its databases and users therefore creating an inconsistency.
+At the same time, when you destroy the Database instance, it cascades to its databases and users therefore causing an inconsistent state.

     ```
     $ terraform state rm google_sql_user.users